jerabaul29/OpenMetBuoy-v2021a/end_user_manual/README.md

 - 8 the instrument checks the wave measurement pattern to check if it should also perform a wave measurement (typically every 3 hours)
 - 9 the instrument checks the thermistors measurement pattern to check if it should also perform a thermistors measurement (typically every 1 hour)

-- 10 the instrument attempts to get a GPS fix (timeout typically 3 minutes
+- 10 the instrument attempts to get a GPS fix (timeout typically 3 minutes)
-- 10a if the instrument got a GPS fix, it starts collecting 30 GPS measurements in a buffer
+- 10a if the instrument got a GPS fix, it starts collecting 30 GPS measurements in a buffer, at 1Hz; i.e., this will take about 30 seconds
 - 10b once the 30 GPS measurements are collected, the instrument applies an outlier rejection + averaging filter, to determine the GPS position to transmit
 - 10c the instrument pushes the averaged GPS position + timestamp to the GPS buffer